Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 The mantel creates a lovely, warm glow at night.

-Pinecones are such a natural element in winter that they should definitely be a part of your winter mantel.
+Pinecones are such a natural winter element that they should be a part of your winter mantel.
 My garland had a few pinecones attached.
-I added some small pinecones that added a pop of white softness to the winter mantel.
+I added more small pinecones that added a pop of white softness to the winter mantel.

 Here’s one way to decorate your hearth.